GEANT/geant-argus/docs/source/dependencies.rst

 The ``tailwind.config.js`` file is generated from a template.
 The Django template engine is used for this.
-The template location is ``tailwind/tailwind.config.js`` and the ``geant_argus`` app has this :ref:`template overridden <overriding-templates>`.
+The template location is ``tailwind/tailwind.config.js`` and the ``geant_argus`` app has this :ref:`template overridden <templates>`.
 Aside from the static content in this template, there is an important interpolated variable ``{{ projectpaths }}``.
 This variable is injected with the template directory of every app in the ``INSTALLED_APPS`` setting.
 This way all templates are evaluated by ``tailwindcss`` to look for tailwind classes, be they from